BraedonWooding/LLV/README.md

     // ...
 }

-// Switch statements are to be in this format (prevents bugs) switch (x) {
+// Switch statements are to be in this format
+// (mainly because this way it is much easier to see forgotten breaks) switch (x) {
     case a: {
         // ...
     } break;
+    case c: case d: {
+        // ...
+    } break;
-    case b: {
+    case q: {
+        // ...
+    } // fallthrough to p (fallthroughs like this should be avoided) case p: {
         // ...
     } break;
 }